 The water is incredibly clear and perfect for swimming thanks to gentle waves.
 It is a pebble beach rather than a sand one, but that’s a small price to pay.
 You can take small boat cruises to see the rock formations and caves up close too.

-Access: Catch a bus from Miyako Station and get off at Jodogahama Visitor Center which is a 15-minute walk from the beach.
+Access: Catch a bus from Miyako Station and get off at Jodogahama Visitor Center which is a 15-minute walk from the beach (some continue all the way to beach).
 There are two local buses every hour and additional shuttle buses in the peak season, it takes 15 minutes and costs ¥220).

 Touji Sand Ski Resort | Sand Slopes | The Izu Peninsula